juj/fbcp-ili9341/README.md

 #### Does fbcp-ili9341 work on Raspberry Pi 1 or Pi 2?

 I don't know, I don't currently have any to test.
 Perhaps the code does need some model specific configuration, or perhaps it might work out of the box.
 I only have Pi 3B, Pi 3B+, Pi Zero W and a Pi 3 Compute Module based systems to experiment on.
+Pi 2 B has been reported to work by users ([#17](https://github.com/juj/fbcp-ili9341/issues/17)).

 #### Does fbcp-ili9341 work on display XYZ?